mwilliamson/nose-test-sets/README.md

 To define your set of common tests, create a `TestSetBuilder`, and use `add_test` to add tests.
 Each test should accept the same name of arguments.
-Say you define some tests for an adder in the module `adder_tests`:
+Say you define some tests for an adder in the module `adder_test_set`:

 ```python
 from nose_test_sets import TestSetBuilder